Allie LaForce

-Alexandra Leigh LaForce (born December 11, 1988) is an American journalist, model, and beauty pageant titleholder.
-She is a reporter for Turner Sports, covering the NBA on TNT.
+Alexandra Leigh LaForce (born December 11, 1988) is an American journalist, model and beauty queen who won Miss Teen USA 2005.
+She is a reporter for TNT Sports, covering the NBA on TNT.
 She was previously the lead reporter for SEC college football games, a courtside reporter for college basketball games, and the host of We Need to Talk on the CBS Sports Network.
 LaForce also worked as a broadcast sports anchor and reporter for the Cleveland, Ohio, FOX affiliate WJW.
 She won a 2011 Emmy award for anchoring FOX 8's Friday Night Touchdown high school football show.
 She was Miss Teen USA in 2005, and played college basketball at Ohio University.

 Early life and education

 LaForce is from Vermilion, Ohio.
+When she was a child, she played basketball, volleyball, softball, ran track, and competed in beauty pageants.
 She attended Ohio University and played five games her freshman year under head coach Semeka Randall as a guard on the Bobcats' women's basketball team.

 Career

 Pageantry

 LaForce began her career in pageantry after winning the Miss Ohio Teen USA 2005 title in September 2004, in her first attempt at the title.
 She went on to represent Ohio in the Miss Teen USA 2005 pageant held in Baton Rouge, Louisiana, on August 8, 2005.
 LaForce competed in the evening gown, swimsuit and final interview competitions, and was crowned Miss Teen USA 2005 by her predecessor Shelley Hennig, Miss Teen USA 2004 from Louisiana.
 Her mother Lesa LaForce (née Rummell) was Miss Ohio USA 1977.

 Her winnings included a one-year modeling contract with Trump Modeling Management and a scholarship to the School for Film and Television in New York City.
 She also earned a guest appearance in the NBC soap opera Passions.
 LaForce made appearances throughout the United States, promoting causes such as drug and alcohol awareness, as well as continuing to attend high school in Ohio.